 6. Dinner at Sorbian restaurant, Wjelbik

-Bauzten is home to one of the largest indigenous communities in Germany called the Sorbians.
+Bautzen is home to one of the one of four national minorities in Germany called the Sorbs.
 The Sorbian language is closely related to Polish, Kashubian, Czech and Slovak languages.
 One great place to learn about the Sorbian culture and their cuisine is the fantastic restaurant, Wjelbik.
 The restaurant is housed in a 600-year-old natural stone vault framed by a floor to ceiling stained glass window that depicts scenes from Sorbian history.
 We’re greeted with a hearty Witajće k nam!
 (Welcome!) by a smiling lady in traditional Sorbian dress and handed some bread and salt.
-We chose their 3 course dinner Sorbian fixed price menu which for starters includes a classic Sorbian wedding soup followed by their famous Lausitzer trout fillet and then finishing with a classic creme brulee.
+We chose their 3 course dinner Sorbian fixed price menu which for starters includes a classic Sorbian wedding soup followed by their famous Lusitanian trout fillet and then finishing with a classic creme brulee.
 Food is wonderful, great service and for €24.30, is brilliant value.

 7. Alte Wasserkunst